johnrodolph/PPFP/README.md

 npm install axios

-Navigate into the folder that was just cloned:(if you are already on that folder no need to do this)

-cd PPFP

 do this in your terminal to run the program:(run the PPFP-API first before running this one)

 npm start